Kyle Higashioka Player Props: Yankees vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Red Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.66).
+- The Red Sox's 4.52 team ERA ranks 22nd among all league pitching staffs.

-- Red Sox pitchers combine to rank 22nd in baseball in home runs allowed (82 total, 1.3 per game).
+- Red Sox pitchers combine to surrender 84 total home runs at a rate of 1.2 per game (to rank 20th in the league).

-- His most recent time out came on Sunday against the Tampa Bay Rays, when the righty tossed five innings, surrendering four earned runs while giving up five hits.
+- His last appearance came on Saturday against the New York Yankees, when the right-hander tossed six innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.